-(Mark One) ☑ OUARTERLY REPORT PURSUANT 1 TO SECTION 13 OP 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 QUARTEREI REFORT FORSOANT For the quarterly period ended Ma OR 1011 31, 2013 ☐ TRANSITION REPORT PURSUANT 1 Parsons Corpo Exact Name of Registrant as Specifie Delaware (State or other jurisdictio incorporation or organiza 95-3232481 (I.R.S.
-Employer Identification No.) 5875 Trinity Parkway Centerville, Virgini (Address of principal executiv ia 20120 (Zip Code) Registra nt's telephone number, including are a code: (703) 988-8500 of 1934 during the preceding 12 months (or for subject to such filing requirements for the passindicate by check mark whether the registran or such shorter period that the registrar st 90 days.
-Yes \Box No \boxtimes t has submitted electronically every Interpretation filed by Section 13 or 15(d) of the Securities Exchange Act at was required to file such reports), and (2) has been eractive Data File required to be submitted pursuant to Rule or for such shorter period that the registrant was required to See the definitions of "large accelerated accelerated filer, a non-accelerated filer, smaller reporting filer," "accelerated filer," "smaller reporting company," and Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer Smaller reporting company \Box Emerging growth company complying with any new or revised financial a accounting standards provided pursuan elected not to use the extended transition period for to Section 13(a) of the Exchange Act. \Box e 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes Securities registered pursuant to Sec tion 12(b) of the Act: Title of each class Common Stock, \$1 par value Trading Symbol(s) PSN Name of each exchange on which registered Common Stock, 41 par value P3IN New York Stock Exchange
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2019

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-07782

+Parsons Corporation

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+5875 Trinity Parkway #300 Centreville, Virginia (Address of principal executive offices) 95-3232481 (I.R.S.
+Employer Identification No.)

+20120 (Zip Code)

+Registrant's telephone number, including area code: (703) 988-8500

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer X

+Emerging growth company

+Accelerated filer

+wth company \Box

+a alastad pat to use the outended transition period fo

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes

+Securities registered pursuant to Section 12(b) of the Act:

-As of June 6, 2019, the registrant had 99,434,877 shares of common stock, \$1.00 par value per share, outstanding.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1 par value PSN New York Stock Exchange As of August 1, 2019, the registrant had 99,434, 877 shares of commor stock, \$1.00 par value per share, outstanding.